Readings in Korean Literature (Masters)

 On successful completion of this module, a student will be able to:

 - demonstrate advanced competence in reading and understanding literary works in Korean;

-- question, identify, and discuss issues surrounding literary language, style, and genre in Korean literary tradition;
+- question, identify, and discuss issues related to literary language, style, genre, and themes in Korean literary history;

 Scope and syllabus